James-Njoroge/cv/README.md

 # Minimalist CV

 Simple web app that renders minimalist CV with print-friendly layout.
-Built with Next.js and shadcn/ui, not deployed yet.
+Built with Next.js and shadcn/ui.
+[Click here to see website](https://jnjoroge.dev/)

 # License